pkutaj/pkutaj.github.io/_posts/2019-11-02-HSTR-Office-Versions.md

 ---
 layout: post
-title: HSTR > Office Versions
+title: History > Office Versions
 ---
 * It is always fascinating to understand that so many used conventions are born from the need of the situation and this need dies later on, but convention persists
 * ... but the consequences and the logic remains.
 It was always confusing to me why where is 2 ways Office versions